-Our audit was conducted for the purpose of forming opinions on the Office's financial statements, the individual fund financial statements, and the budgetary comparisons that collectively comprise the State of New Mexico, Office of the Lieutenant Governor basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the Office's financial statements, the general fund financial statements, and the budgetary comparison of the general fund that collectively comprise the State of New Mexico, Office of the Lieutenant Governor basic financial statements.
 The additional schedules listed as "supplementary information" in the table of contents, which includes schedules required by 2.2.2 NMAC, are presented for purposes of additional analysis and are not a required part of the basic financial statements.